Our offers for shore excursions in Montreal

 Montreal is connected to the other Quebec islands by several bridges.
 The oldest bridge was built in 1847 and crosses the Rivière de Prairies, which runs west of the island.
 Twelve years later, the Pont Victoria was finally built, the first bridge to cross the Saint Lawrence River.
 Today, there are 24 bridges in total, which can be crossed by cars, trains and underground trains.

 The north of the island has extensive green areas, but there are not many tourist attractions in this part of the city.
-Most of the offers and facilities for tourists are located in the east or the centre of the city.
+Most of the offers and facilities for tourists are located in the east or the center of the city.
 Starting with various parks and museums to various cathedrals and culinary delights.

 Montreal has many historical attractions for you: These include the city’s two most important religious heirs – the Basilica of Notre Dame de Montréal and St. Joseph’s Oratory.
 While the Basilica of Notre Dame is located near the Saint Lawrence River in the east of the city, St. Joseph’s Oratory in the southwest is the highest point in Montreal, being located on the city’s local mountain, Mont Royal.
 The 233-metre-high Mont Royal, which was formed 125 million years ago by volcanic activity, gave the city its name.